Glimpse history through old images of Chichester, West Sussex, England.

 A Drive Through Chichester (1953)

-YouTube channel belfast jack uploaded this black and white footage from 1953.
-An old fashioned open top vehicle is driven through the streets of Chichester.
-Inside adults and children in costume hold up a sign reading “We are taking Haiwatha to Granada in our Jalopy”.
+The adults and children in the car, all wearing costumes, hold up a sign reading “We are taking Haiwatha to Granada in our Jalopy”.

-YouTube channel smitm10 uploaded this old cine film of a drive through various streets including Franklin Place and St Pauls Road in Chichester.
+An old cine film from the 1960s records a drive through various streets including Franklin Place and St Pauls Road in Chichester.

 Crowds of people stand about the outside of Chichester Festival Theatre in the 1960s.